massalabs/massa-docs/testnet/faq.rst

 Diagnostic process:

-- make sure the node is running on a computer that matches hardware requirements and that no other software is hogging ressources
+- make sure the node is running on a computer that matches hardware requirements and that no other software is hogging resources
 - type :code:`wallet_info` and make sure that at least one address has active rolls > 0

   - if there are no addresses listed, create a new one by calling `wallet_generate_private_key` and try the diagnostic process again